 Temporary Traffic Management

-If you're wanting to undertake any work on or from any public space or Council-owned road reserve, you will need approval.
-Part of this approval process is submitting a Traffic Management Plan.
+If you want to carry out any work in a public space or on Council-owned road reserve, you need approval.
+This includes submitting a Traffic Management Plan (TMP).

-Traffic Management Plans must be prepared by a qualified Site Traffic Management Supervisor (STMS) holding a Planner Warrant and comply with all minimum Code Of Practice for Temporary Traffic Management (CoPTTM) requirements.
+Traffic Management Plans must be prepared by a qualified Site Traffic Management Supervisor (STMS) holding a Planner Warrant and comply with all minimum Code Of Practice for Temporary Traffic Management and CoPTTM (currently under review)/NZGTTTM requirements.

 The plan will need to detail: